-- 1/4 cup Vegetable Oil (or you can use Canola)
+- ¼ cup Vegetable Oil, or you can use Coconut or Canola Oil

 - 3 Large Eggs, whisked slightly

-- Generously spray an 8″ x 8″ pan with a flour-based baking spray.
+- Generously spray an 8 inch square baking pan with a flour-based baking spray.
 Set aside.
 Tip: If you'd like to be able to pull the brownies out of the pan easier to cut them, add 2 overlapping strips of parchment paper on top of the flour-based coated pan, then spray again with the flour-based baking spray.
 If you plan to just keep them in the pan to cut them, then you can skip the parchment paper.

-- Adjust the oven rack to the 2nd level position, preheat oven to 350ºF.
+- Adjust the oven rack at the 2nd level mark (just above center), preheat oven to 350ºF.

 - Unwrap all the Andres Mints in the box and place them in a small glass, microwaveable bowl.
-Heat the chocolates in the microwave in 30 seconds increments on medium power, stirring each time, until they've fully melted.
+Heat the chocolates in the microwave in 30 seconds increments at 50% power, stirring each time, until they've fully melted.
 Set aside and allow to cool slightly.
-Baking Tip: Adding the melted chocolate when it’s a little warm is okay.
-If you add the chocolate when it’s still hot though, it can cause the eggs to scramble.
-Give the chocolate time to cool a little.

-- In a medium bowl, whisk together the flour, salt, baking powder, and cocoa.
+- In a medium bowl, whisk together the all-purpose flour, salt, baking powder, and unsweetened cocoa powder.
 Set aside.

-- Using your hand-held or stand mixer fitted with a paddle attachment, beat the butter, oil, and sugar together on medium speed until well blended.
+- Using your hand mixer or stand mixer fitted with a paddle attachment, beat the unsalted butter, vegetable oil, and granulated sugar together on medium-high speed until well blended.

-- Add in the eggs, vanilla extract, and melted Andes chocolates.
+- Add in the slightly whisked eggs, vanilla extract, and melted Andes chocolates.
 Scrape down the sides of the bowl as needed.

-- Switching the mixer speed to low, add in your dry ingredients a little at a time until it's blended with the wet mixture.
+- Switching the mixer speed to low, add in your whisked dry ingredients a little at a time until it's just blended with the wet mixture.
 Be careful not to over mix.